Frequently Asked Questions

 Modify registrant info YesYesNoNoNoYes

-Registrant transfer YesYes (d)No (d)No (d)NoYes
+Registrant transfer YesYes (c)No (c)No (c)NoYes

-Substitute contacts YesYesNo (a)No (b)NoNo
+Substitute contacts YesYesNo (a)No (a)NoNo

 Renew registration (BC is not DNSP) YesYesYesYesNoNo

-Renew registration (BC is DNSP) NoNoNoYesNo (e)No
+Renew registration (BC is DNSP) NoNoNoYesNo (d)No

 Redelegate domain